Musical Instruments Museum, Brussels: Exhibits

+With over 7,000 pieces from all around the world, this museum houses one of the largest collections of musical instruments on the planet.
+Mechanical instruments are shown in the basement, traditional instruments on the ground floor, the development of modern orchestral instruments on the first floor, and keyboard and stringed instruments on the second floor.
+Among the collection's notable pieces are the Rottenburgh Alto recorder, instruments invented by Adolphe Sax, a unique set of giant Chinese stone chimes, and the only existing copy of the luthéal, an instrument used by Ravel.

-The museum's collection presents Belgian musical history (including Brussels' importance in the making of recorders and various obscure proto-synthesizers (Ondes Martenot, Theremin, etc.) in the 18th and 19th centuries and as the home of the instrument inventor Adolphe Sax in the 19th century), European musical traditions, and non-European instruments.
+The museum's collection presents Belgian musical history, including Brussels' importance in the production of recorders and various obscure proto-synthesizers (Ondes Martenot, Theremin, etc.) in the 18th and 19th centuries, as well as the home of the instrument inventor Adolphe Sax in the 19th century.
+The collection also showcases European musical traditions and non-European instruments.
 Visitors are given infrared headphones in order to listen to almost 300 musical extracts of the instruments on display.
-Information is provided in French, Dutch and English.

-With over 7,000 pieces from all around the world, this museum houses one of the largest collections of musical instruments on the planet.
-Mechanical instruments are shown in the basement, traditional instruments on the ground floor, the development of the modern orchestral instruments on the first floor, and keyboard and stringed instruments on the second floor.
-Among the notable pieces of the collection are the famous Rottenburgh Alto recorder, instruments invented by Adolphe Sax, a unique set of giant Chinese stone chimes, and the only existing copy of the luthéal, an instrument used by Ravel.

-Besides exhibiting the permanent collection, the museum occasionally also programs temporary exhibitions and concerts of influential contemporary inventors such as the Baschet Brothers, Pierre Bastien, Yuri Landman, Logos Foundation and others.
+Besides exhibiting the permanent collection, the museum occasionally also hosts temporary exhibitions and concerts of influential contemporary inventors such as the Baschet Brothers, Pierre Bastien, Yuri Landman, Logos Foundation, and others.